-An audit of the financial statements shall be coordinated with the reporting deadlines as required by state statute and sufficient time shall be provided to the auditors to complete the audit of both the Single Audit and US GAAP.
+An audit of the financial statements shall be coordinated with the reporting deadlines as required by state statute and sufficient time shall be provided to the auditors to complete the financial audit.

 Once the audited financial statements are complete and an opinion has been received from the auditor, the financial statements shall be disseminated to the appropriate parties as required by state statute and as necessary for the operations of the business.